jelc53/coqgym-gnn/README.md

 - [`rl-mods`](https://github.com/danjenson/CoqGym-GNN/tree/rl-mods): Modified decoder with more expressive attention mechanism
 - [`int-emb`](https://github.com/danjenson/CoqGym-GNN/tree/int-emb): Contains implementation of `IntegerFeatureEncoder` in the encoder and the modifications from `rl-mods`.

+All of the above branches (except for `master`) have implementations of the GNN.

 ### 2.1 Pipeline Modifications

 In order to learn using GNNs efficiently, `x` and `edge_index` information need to be extracted from the `lark.tree.Tree` representations of ASTs.
 This computation is very costly, so it is delegated to the proof extraction stage.
 Here are the pipeline modifications that facilitate this change: